pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/for/for-header_binding_should_check_destructuring_properly.md

 `````
 throws: Parser error!
-  Const for-binding attempted to get at least one name bound more than once
+  Cannot create lexical binding when the name was already bound

 for (const [x, x] in {}) {}
                 ^------- error
 `````

 ### Strict mode